 Lastly, full hair is on everyone’s wishlist and Townsend says “volume will never go out of style.”
 As of late, the crown of the head is where the most popular styles have required major lift.
 And when it comes to recreating the same effect on yourself, Townsend’s number one tip is two words: dry. shampoo.

 Not only does it eliminate grease buildup in between washes; it also separates the strands, which in turn, makes it easier to create volume.
-With that being said, here are five top-rated formulas to try now before any of these trends really take off.
+With that being said, here are some top-rated formulas to try now before any of these trends really take off.

 When Townsend is working with clients, he sprays this at the roots of the crown and massages through to create lift.

 If you’re concerned about white residue, this formula is tinted to match your natural hair color.

 This plant-based option is formulated with oat milk to soothe sensitive scalps as it adds volume.